 What to Expect

-Belfast Airport (code: BFS) houses all passenger operations in a mid-size, two-level terminal with a half dozen or so shops and an equal number of restaurants and cafes.
-Airport services close down for the night, leaving only vending options for the overnight period, so plan accordingly.
+Belfast Airport (code: BFS) houses all passenger operations in a mid-size, two-level terminal with a half dozen shops and an equal number of restaurants and cafes.
+Airport services close for the night, leaving only vending options for the overnight period, so plan accordingly.
 WiFi is available to help pass the time.
-For additional comfort, economy class passengers can pay to use one of the airport’s private lounges.
+For additional comfort, economy-class passengers can pay to use the Causeway Lounge.
 See Airport Lounges in the guide below for locations and rates.

 Sleeping in Belfast Airport

-While the airport is open 24 hours, security does not allow passengers to the airside unless their flight is departing within a few hours.
-Travellers report that the airside has more sleeping options, though there are some areas with four-seater armrest-free chairs on either end of the arrivals area Landside.
+While the airport is open 24 hours, security does not allow passengers to the airside unless their flight departs within a few hours.
+Travellers report that the airside has more sleeping options, though some landside areas have four-seater armrest-free chairs and padded seating.
 Eyeshades and earplugs/noise-cancelling headphones are recommended.
 For uninterrupted sleep, there are several hotels near the airport.
-See Airport Hotels in the guide below or read some traveller airport reviews for more tips.
+See Airport Hotels in the guide below or read traveller airport reviews for more tips.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.